gerar231/GitUp/README.md

 ![image alt text](images/image_1.png)

-Because we respect your privacy, GitUp will **never under any circumstances** store any of your GitHub account information.
-If you don’t believe us, feel free to take a look at our source code at [https://github.com/gerar231/GitUp](https://github.com/gerar231/GitUp).
-On your first login you we will create an authorization token for your account to GitUp, you can manage GitUp’s permissions at any time from your account by clicking "*Edit OAuth Settings*" on the main menu, this will redirect you to [https://github.com/settings/applications](https://github.com/settings/applications).
+On your first login we will create an authorization token for your account to GitUp, you can manage GitUp’s permissions at any time from your account by clicking "*Edit OAuth Settings*" on the main menu, this will redirect you to [https://github.com/settings/applications](https://github.com/settings/applications).
 From here click on “*Authorized OAuth Apps”* and you can remove/edit GitUp’s permissions.

 Revoking GitUp permissions from your GitHub account will stop all project backups until you login again.